Nicki Minaj's Brother Sentenced To 25 Years To Life In Prison For Child Sex Assault

 In 2015, a 14-year-old girl testified in court against Maraj, alleging that the 40-year-old had been abusing her since the age of 11.
 Her younger brother provided a witness testimony corroborating her statement; he told the court that Maraj had threatened to have him removed from his family if he ever spoke up about the abuse.

-Maraj’s defence argued that their client was the target of a $25 million (£19m) extortion scheme by the victim’s family, alleging that his familial relationship with Minaj had made him an easy target.
+Maraj’s defense argued that their client was the target of a $25 million USD extortion scheme by the victim’s family, alleging that his familial relationship with Minaj had made him an easy target.
 Carol Maraj, the mother of Jelani and Nicki, alleged that the victim’s mother had warned her about the case, saying, “It’s gonna take lots of money to get out of this one."

 Advertisement